Anfallsigelkott/M7011E-Projekt/README.md

     - Body: `{"content": "<text of post>", "replyID": "<postID this post is in reply to, can be left blank>"}`
     - Adds a new post to the group with the ID :group that contains the content provided in the request body.
 Can be a reply to another post.
 Which user posted it is taken from the users authorisation token.
 - /user/:user/join/:group/
-    - A user with the ID :user is made a part of the group with the ID :group.
+    - A user with the username :user is made a part of the group with the ID :group.

 ### Updaters